Does Revivex Odor Eliminator Kill Mold and Mildew?

 - When pre-mixing a spray application, use the pre-mixed solution within 72 hours.
 While the microbes prefer to consume bacteria, they will consume themselves as well once mixed with water.

 - We recommend sticking with the recommended ratios above.
-Adding more MiraZyme than water can impact plate count and the effectiveness of MiraZyme.
+Adding more Odor Eliminator than water can impact plate count and its effectiveness

-- For footwear, agitate the foot bed with a stiff brush to help break-up the accumulation of odors that typically form on foot beds before treating with MiraZyme.
+- For footwear, agitate the foot bed with a stiff brush to help break-up the accumulation of odors that typically form on foot beds before treating with Odor Eliminator.

 Technical Product Details

-MiraZyme has a two-year shelf-life.
-Mixing MiraZyme with water activates the microbes.
+Odor Eliminator has a two-year shelf-life.
+Mixing it with water activates the microbes.
 Otherwise, they remain fairly dormant.
 However, because the solution contains live organisms, they can and will begin feeding on themselves because they don’t have any other food source.